bjlkeng/bjlkeng.github.io/source/posts/semi-supervised-learning-with-variational-autoencoders.rst

 |h3| Training the M2 Model |h3e|

-Using Equations 6 and 8, we can derive a loss function as such:
+Using Equations 6 and 8, we can derive a loss function as such (remember it's the negative of the ELBO above):

 .. math::